Cooley Peninsula

 Driving Hunts

-driving direcionsIf you have access to a vehicle / motorbike (or are a super cyclist) then try one of our multi-location driving Whodunit Hunts!
-They all take you to several interesting places, include lovely scenery, and reveal much history along the way.
-Some are circular routes (i.e. starting and ending at the same place, or nearby) while others are linear.
-Directions are given as you progress along the route, though sometimes you’ll have to keep your spy senses on the lookout for signs to navigate to a destination!
+driving direcionsIf you have access to a vehicle / motorbike (or are a super cyclist) then try a multi-location driving Whodunit Hunt!
+They all take you to several amazing places, include lovely scenery, and reveal much history too.
+Some are circular routes (i.e. start and end points are nearby) while others are linear.
+Directions are given along the route, though sometimes you’ll be on the lookout for signs to navigate to a clue.

-• In County Antrim are three driving Whodunits – the Antrim Coast trail (starting at Larne), our new Antrim Castles trail (starting in north Belfast), and our magical Belfast Narnia Trail that explores the southeast outer-Belfast area.
+• In County Antrim are three driving Whodunits – the Antrim Coast trail (starts at Larne), our Antrim Castles trail (starts north Belfast), and our magical Belfast Narnia Trail that explores the southeast outer-Belfast area.

 • The deluxe Ards Peninsula trail starts at Bangor and ends at Grey Abbey.